maram-ra/holbertonschool-simple_shell/README.md

 ## Description

-This simple shell was created by **Maram** and **Hussa** as part of a project at [Holberton School of Computer Science](https://www.holbertonschool.com/).

-It is a basic UNIX command-line interpreter written in C that mimics the behavior of `/bin/sh`.
-The shell reads user commands, executes them using system calls, and supports both interactive and non-interactive modes.
+This simple shell was created by maram and Hessah as a project for Holberton School of Computer Science.
+It is a simple UNIX command interpreter written in the C programming language.
+The program uses bash commands it retrieves from the command line interface (CLI) that are inputed by the user.
+The shell can be run in interactive and non interactive mode as shown below.

 ---